tidalmigrations/tidalmigrations.github.io/pages/tidal tools/analyze.md

 ## Analyze Applications
 Rapidly capture what technologies are in use, on which networks and with what DNS configuration.

 Tidal analyze will fingerprint the technology on both your internet sites and intranet applications behind your firewall in seconds, without needing to install agents.
-Whether you have 1 or 1 million end points, tidal-tools will centralize the data gathered in our platform for you to analyze.
+Whether you have 1 or 1 million end points, Tidal Tools will centralize the data gathered in our platform for you to analyze.

 Simplify your application centric discovery.

+## Analyzing more than one URL

+As it happens, most folks have multiple applications in their environment that they would like to assess and migrate to the cloud.
+There are a couple of ways to assess multiple applications, depending on what data you have, you might try these options:

+- Simply save a list of URLs in a text file and use that as input.

+    `` tidal analyze my_urls.txt --upload ``

+- You can also utlize [(link to tidal discover - which will output the urls )] as input.

+    `` tidal discover [urls output] | tidal analyze ``

 ## Basic Usage